 Reports also may include*:

 Data provided to NMVTIS by states is provided in a variety of time frames; while some report and update NVMTIS data in "real-time" (as title transactions occur) others send updates less frequently, such as once every 24 hours or within a period of days.

 NMVTIS is the only publicly available system in the United States to which all insurance carriers, auto recyclers, junk yards, and salvage yards, are required, under federal law, to report to on a regular basis.

-NMVTIS is intended to ensure key vehicle history information is available, accessible, and affordable.
+NMVTIS is intended to ensure key title check information is available, accessible, and affordable.
 NMVTIS provides a unique service in terms of the source of its data and timeliness in which its data is received.
 NMVTIS contains total loss data, salvage reports, state title information and odometer information.
 NMVTIS does not provide accident/repair history or vehicle service/maintenance data.

 View a map of states providing information to NMVTIS.
 Some title information, including brands applied to titles issued before a state began reporting, or applied to historical or inactive titles may not be included.

 Currently all states are involved with NMVTIS at various levels of participation.
 States that are not currently providing data are developing the capacity to participate with NMVTIS.
 Consumers are encouraged to seek responses to these questions from the states directly.